Federated Learning with Enhanced Privacy via Model Splitting and Random Client Participation: MS-PAFL: Model-Splitting Privacy-Amplified Federated Learning

 where $\sigma_{i,t}^{2}$ denotes the noise variance required to guarantee $(\epsilon_{\ell}, \delta_{\ell})$-LDP for the public submodel, as derived in Lemma~\ref{Lemma: global sensitivity}.

-Because the private submodel $\wb_{i,\alpha}^t$ is never transmitted to the PS, the entire privacy cost of MS-PAFL is determined solely by the public submodel.
-This selective design provides rigorous privacy protection while leaving client-specific knowledge unperturbed, thereby mitigating performance degradation.
+Because the private submodel $\wb_{i,\alpha}^t$ is never transmitted to the PS, the privacy cost in MS-PAFL is incurred only through the released public submodel.
+This selective design enables rigorous privacy protection for the communicated component, while preserving the retained private component from direct perturbation and thereby alleviating unnecessary performance degradation.
+At the same time, the private submodel is not claimed to be absolutely secure against all possible inference attacks, since indirect leakage through repeated interactions or correlations with the released public submodel cannot be completely excluded.